XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 Now to install NetBeans, follow this [link](http://www.netbeans.org/index.html) to download and install it on your machine.

-### Object Oriented Programming(OOP)
+### Object-Oriented Programming(OOP)
 Before we write our first Java program, let's first introduce OOP.
 As stated earlier, OOP is a programming paradigm in which data and the code that operates on the data are grouped into objects.

 * **Object**: an instance of a class.
 It is a collection of properties and related behaviors.
 * **Class**: a blueprint/template for creating an object.
 It shows what properties(data) and behaviors(subroutines) an object created from it will have.

 Let's take a look at a car.
 Any car(let's say yours) is an object of a class called *Car*.
 Your car has some properties.
-Mileage, battery level(I'm assuming you have an [electric vehicle](www.tesla.com)), age ,etc. It has behaviours also.
+Mileage, battery level(I'm assuming you have an [electric vehicle](www.tesla.com)), age, etc. It has behaviors also.
 It can drive, turn, indicate, etc. Note that when you drive your car, you're decreasing its battery level and increasing mileage.
 If I drive my car, I cannot affect your car's battery level and mileage.
 That's the whole idea of OOP.
 We group related data and behaviors together so that we don't mistakenly modify the wrong data.

 OOP has 4 pillars:
 * **Encapsulation**: it is the grouping of data and subroutines working on them into one unit.
 Encapsulation reduces the complexity of the programs by eliminating the need for passing many parameters to subroutines.